 Bamboo sprouts are delicious!
 I love the crunchiness and bite feeling.
 These bamboo sprouts are salted and dried for preserving.
 Before you use them, you have to soak them in water to re-hydrate them.
 And you have to change the water a few times, to remove the salt.
 Nowadays I also boil them before putting them in a dish, since they have a strange sour taste.
 I often use bamboo sprouts in chicken soups or meat dishes.
 They will absorb the meat taste.

 If you ever go to Hangzhou (China), try out the chicken soup in the mountains.
 It was the best chicken soup I have ever had.
 You get a whole chicken paired with mushrooms, young bamboo shoots and goji.
 I ate this dish in 2010 and it inspired me to make the chicken soup recipe.

 You want more food souvenirs?
-Here is a story about dried fruits from China.
+Here is are some sweet and fruity souvenirs: dried fruits from China.

 Originally I planned to make a video recipe today, but the food souvenirs inspired me to write this post.
 So coming soon: a lazy video recipe.

 Also I would to thank you all readers for visiting my blog.
 Nowadays I often see visitors from different countries and that makes me really happy; to tell my stories to so many people worldwide.